-This cake starts out with melted butterscotch chips and just gets better from there.
+This pumpkin cake starts out with melted butterscotch chips and just gets better from there.
 It is moist and chewy and almost brownie-like, except for the copious amounts of creamy vanilla frosting on top.
 This is pumpkin dessert at its finest, my friends.

 Did you guys know that on Talk Like a Pirate Day you can go to Krispy Kreme dressed up like a pirate and get a dozen donuts?
 A DOZEN!